 Does my loan qualify for a paperless deferment?

-Probably!
-About 70 loan agencies currently work with the Clearinghouse, including many state loan programs.
+Most likely, about 70 loan agencies currently work with the Clearinghouse, including many state loan programs.
 Among the larger loan agencies that work with the Clearinghouse are UNIPAC, Sallie Mae Servicing Corporation, and Citibank.

 How do I know if my loan has been deferred?